Rubycon (album): Critical reception

 In contemporary reviews, Chris Salewicz of the NME wrote that the album was "a touch more electronically sophisticated than Phaedra [...] perhaps, and the technological massed choir that floods out of the speakers a couple of minutes into Part Two indicates a considerable degree of carefully wired panache."
 Salewicz summarized the group as being "so thoroughly frustrating because there's nothing you come across which you find you can actively dislike.
 On the other hand there really does appear to be little there for the moment which warrants more than a luke-warm vague affection that, broken down, would seem close to some nebulous sympathy."

 Tom Moon includes Rubycon in his 2008 book 1,000 Recordings to Hear Before You Die, saying: "This voyaging vision of sound, ever-unfolding and not quite ever arriving, has been imitated endlessly since 1975.
-But somehow its admirers haven’t quite captured the openness and faraway grandeur of Tangerine Dream."
+But somehow its admirers haven't quite captured the openness and faraway grandeur of Tangerine Dream."

 In his 1997 book Digital Gothic: A Critical Discography of Tangerine Dream, music journalist Paul Stump praises the album, noting:

-“Rubycon is simply a refinement of its predecessor—but to an acme of excellence, and demonstrates a mastery of primitive technology breathtaking in its audacity, tenacity and sheer artistic vision.
-It is probably the best album the band have made…”
+"Rubycon is simply a refinement of its predecessor—but to an acme of excellence, and demonstrates a mastery of primitive technology breathtaking in its audacity, tenacity and sheer artistic vision.
+It is probably the best album the band have made..."

-In 2025, Jeremy Allen of the The Quietus reflected on the album, comparing to a, "epic soundtrack to a great lost film."
+In 2025, Jeremy Allen of The Quietus reflected on the album, comparing it to an "epic soundtrack to a great lost film".